Panopto: Manage Recordings

 Download a Panopto Recording

-Note: The following guide is intended for instructors and staff only.
 By default, students are not permitted to download Panopto recordings.

 Owners (creators) of Panopto recordings (and co-instructors, TAs, Designers in Canvas) can download recordings or audio streams of Panopto recordings as MP4s.
 This might be helpful in cases where you want to upload them somewhere else or edit them using an external video editor.